 (sorry for answering so late, I did not get the email notification for some reason and just spotted the comments now)

-#7 Updated by Andrew Lansdowne about 7 years ago
+#7 Updated by Andrew Lansdowne over 10 years ago

 +1 we rely on the roadmap when organising issues for releases and because target version is optional people often forget to set it and these issues go forgotten until someone checks for unassigned issues and assigns them.
 I did try making a filter for no target version and it works on one project but not if you share with all projects.